 It was not long before plastic surgeons began using similar techniques for mainly cosmetic purposes, but the original technique involved a long vertical incision that took with it a patient’s belly button.Thankfully, plastic surgeons have continually improved abdominoplasty techniques and today you can expect naturally pleasing results with a scar that is easily hidden beneath a bikini bottom (and your belly button firmly in place!).

 Interested in learning even more about tummy tuck surgery?
 Please contact us!
-Dr. Movassaghi and our staff will be happy to answer your questions and go over all the things you should know about abdominoplasty at a personal consultation.
+Eugene plastic surgeon Dr. Kiya Movassaghi and our staff will be happy to answer your questions and go over all the things you should know about abdominoplasty at a personal consultation.
+Submit a form online or call our Eugene office today to get started.

 1 Comment Posted to "4 Surprising Facts About Tummy Tuck Surgery"